 Course Outcomes (After completion of these courses Students should be able to); PHY-H-CC-T-01: Mathematical Physics - I CO1: Revise the knowledge of calculus and vector calculus, probability.
 These basic mathematicalstructures are essential in solving problems in various branches of Physics.
 CO2: Learn the curvilinear coordinates which have applicationsin problems with spherical and cylindrical symmetries.
 CO3: Learn the basic properties of differential equations, different types of differential equations viz., 1st order,2nd order and partial differential equations and their correspondence to physical Quantities.
 They will also learn how to solve the differential equations.
 PHY-H-CC-P-01: Mathematical Physics - I CO1: Learn the basics of PYTHON programming theoretically and practically.
-CO2: Get a basic idea about the wayof solving problems using PYTHON programming.
-CO3: Learn the use of PYTHON programming for a few numbers of Numerical techniques.
+CO2 : Get a basic idea about the wayof solving problems using PYTHON programming.
+CO3 : Learn the use of PYTHON programming for a few numbers of Numerical techniques.
 PHY-H-CC-T-02 : Mechanics CO1 : Understand laws of motion andtheir applications.
 He / she will learn the concept of conservation of energy,momentum, angular momentum to apply them to basic problems.
-CO2 : Understand the analogy between

-translational and rotationaldynamics, and

-application of both motions

-simultaneously in analyzingrolling with

-slipping.

-CO3 : Write the expression for the moment

-of inertia about the given axisof symmetry

-for different uniform massdistributions.

-CO4 : Understand the phenomena of

-collisions and ideas about center of mass

-and laboratory frames and theircorrelation.

-CO5 : Apply Kepler's law to describe the

-motion of planets and satellites incircular

-orbit, through the study of the law of
+CO2 : Understand the analogy between translational and rotationaldynamics, and application of both motions simultaneously in analyzingrolling with slipping.
+CO3 : Write the expression for the moment of inertia about the given axisof symmetry for different uniform massdistributions.
+CO4 : Understand the phenomena of collisions and ideas about center of mass and laboratory frames and theircorrelation.
+CO5 : Apply Kepler's law to describe the motion of planets and satellites incircular orbit, through the study of the law of Gravitation.
+CO6 : Explain the phenomena of simple harmonic motion and the properties of such systems.
+CO7 : Describe how fictitious forces arise in a non-inertial frame, e.g., whya person sitting in a merry-go-round experiences an outward pull.
+CO8 : Describe special relativistic effects and their effects on the massand energy of a moving object.
 Gravitation.

-Gravitation.

-CO6 : Explain the phenomena ofsimple

-harmonic motion and the properties of

-such systems.

-such systems.

-CO7 : Describe how fictitious forces

-arise in a non-inertial frame, e.g., whya

-person sitting in a merry-go-round

-experiences an outward pull.

-experiences an outward pun.

-COS - Describe appoint relativistic offecto

-CO8 : Describe special relativistic effects

-and their effects on the massand energy of

-moving object.
+CO6 : Explain the phenomena of simple harmonic motion and the properties of such systems.
+CO7 : Describe how fictitious forces arise in a non-inertial frame, e.g., whya person sitting in a merry-go-round experiences an outward pull.
+CO8 : Describe special relativistic effe and their effects on the massand energy moving object.

-precautions during the different experiments.
+PHY-H-CC-P-02 : Mechanics precautions during the different experiments.
 CO2 : Learn basics about the errors, their propagation and recording in thefinal result up to correct significant digits.
 CO3 : Learn the linearization of dataand the use of slope and intercept to determine unknown Quantities.
-CO4 : Way of writing of scientific laboratory reports, which may include theoretical and practical significance of th experiment performed, apparatus description, relevant theory, necessary precautions to be taken during the experiment, proper recording of observations, data analysis, estimation of the error and explanation of its sources, correct recording of the result of the experiment, and proper referencing ofthe material taken from other sources (books, websites, research papers, etc.)
+CO4 : Way of writing of scientific laboratory reports, which may include theoretical and practical significance of the experiment performed, apparatus description, relevant theory,necessary precautions to be taken during the experiment, proper recording of observations, data analysis, estimation of the error and explanation of its sources, correct recording of the result of the experiment, and proper referencing ofthe material taken from other sources (books, websites, research papers, etc.)